setusher/Maldevta-farms/COMPLETE_INTEGRATION_SUMMARY.md

 Your WhatsApp booking system is now **fully integrated** with the Travel Studio API, providing:

 ✅ **Complete availability checking** with real-time data
-✅ **Advanced booking management** with 6 powerful features
+✅ **Basic booking management** for all standard operations
 ✅ **Comprehensive error handling** for reliability
 ✅ **Full documentation** for easy maintenance
 ✅ **Automated testing** for quality assurance

-The system is **production-ready** and can handle:
+The system is **production-ready** and can handle individual bookings with real-time availability checking.
-- Individual bookings
-- Multi-room bookings
-- Booking modifications
-- Room upgrades
-- Stay extensions
-- And much more!

 ---